 If you own a Motorola Droid Razr and want to root it, this post is just for you.
 But before you proceed, we would like to tell you that rooting your device will void the warranty of your phone.
 Moreover, it might make your phone unusable if you make any mistake in following the steps of the procedure.
 Once having rooted your Motorola Droid Razr, you would enjoy access to the system files of your device and modify them.
 You can get rid of any unwanted application, flash a custom firmware, and install an app that needs root access and SuperUser permissions.
+Fortunately, now we have a working method to root the Motorola Droid Razr on the Gingerbread firmware.

 - There are a few precautions that you need to take before you embark on this rooting journey.
-First of all do not forget to backup all your essential data like messages, contacts, phone settings, installed apps, etc. with a program like Titanium BackUp or Perfect BackUp, or any other app.
+First of all do not forget to backup all your essential data like messages, contacts, phone settings, installed apps, etc. with a program like Titanium Backup or Perfect BackUp, or any other app.

 - Your next step should be to activate USB Debugging mode and Unknown Sources features: go to Settings>Applications, and check the boxes before the option boxes.